Omgitsu/mockul.us/README.md

 </p>

 # [mockul.us](http://mockul.us)
 This is the GitHub pages site.
-Switch branch to gh-pages to view the site source Head over to the [Mockulus project homepage](https://www.github.com/Omgitsu/Mockulus) for the project source.
+Switch branch to gh-pages to view the site source.
+Head over to the [Mockulus project homepage](https://www.github.com/Omgitsu/Mockulus) for the project source.